lovablelabs/docs/src/integrations/index.md

     ---

-    Understand how to integrate GPT Engineer with GitHub for seamless version control and collaboration.
+    Understand how to integrate Lovable with GitHub for seamless version control and collaboration.

     [:octicons-arrow-right-24: Git integration](../features/git-integration.md)